fchollet/deep-learning-models/README.md

 # Trained image classification models for Keras

-This repository contains code and weights files for the following Keras models:
+This repository contains code for the following Keras models:

 - VGG16
 - VGG19